 These days, a new truck is out of the ballpark price-wise for some owner operators, so used equipment may be the answer.
 If for whatever reason you feel compelled to buy used, make sure that it has been well-maintained and has the engine and driveline specs suitable for your needs.

 Also, be sure it is suited to the type of work you’ll be doing with it.
 Having the proper specs are SO important, so don’t buy it just because it’s a deal, as an underpowered rig for hauling heavy loads will be a COSTLY MISTAKE.

-TIP # 2 – WHAT TO LOOK FOR WHEN BUYING A USED BIG RIG
+TIP # 2 – WHAT TO LOOK FOR IN A USED TRUCK

 Know the engine history and look at a list of its scheduled maintenance.

 Be prepared for an engine rebuild soon.
 Most decent engines will go to a million miles if they are treated right, but there’s no predicting when an engine will require an overhaul.